 Soon, the lights were lowered, and musicians, dancers, and other performers took the stage to tell Mexico’s story in the first act.
 Starting with a game of “Pok ta’ pok”, or hip ball, a group of athletic performers played a millenia-old game played with a large rubber ball bounced by hip from player to player through a hoop.
 As someone who has traveled to Mayan ruins, this re-creation was easy to visualize in its natural setting and brought history to life.

-The performance continued with beautiful dancing and an incredibly spectacular rendition of Uarhukua, or “fire ball.”
+The performance continued with beautiful dancing and a spectacular rendition of Uarhukua, or “fire ball.”
 With a burning wooden ball that represents the sun, players used wooden sticks to attempt to get the ball into the goal.
 It’s a flaming version of hockey and one that had me gasping at times.
 This was shaping up to be compelling rather than the cheesy expectations I had set earlier.